AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 }
 ```

-Finally, lets create a middleware which sends our todos to the client
+Finally, let's create a middleware which sends our todos to the client
 (place it above the catch-all "Hello" `use`!):

 ```swift